 Do I want his friends (or bullies) finding that photo when he's in high school?
 And that's my question I ask myself before sharing online.

-We parent get to embarrass our kids by just walking them to school or breathing too loud near their friends.
-Let's not embarrass in a permanent place like online.
+We parent get to embarrass our kids by just walking them to school or even breathing too loud near their friends.
+Let's not embarrass in such a permanent place like online.

 3) Involve your children in photography